July 19, 2019; revised September 8, 2019

 - A detailed discussion at: “Our Mental Body – Gandhabba.”

 11. But that manōmaya kāya can be “kicked out of the physical body” in a traumatic situation, mostly in cases of heart operations; such claims are “out-of-body experiences” (OBE).
-In such cases, those people report being able to see doctors perform operations on their bodies from the ceiling (with their manōmaya kāya).
+In such cases, some patients have reported being able to see doctors perform operations on their bodies from the ceiling (with their manōmaya kāya).

 - It may also happen to people whom the doctors thought had died, but “come back to life” within a short time.
 They report being able to travel with their manōmaya kāya.
 Such cases are “near-death experiences” (NDE).